Marinus-Bakara/marinus-bakara/README.md

 # Hi there, I'm Marinus! 👋

-### 🛡️ Aspiring Cybersecurity and network security Engineer  | IT Student
+### 🛡️ Aspiring Cybersecurity and network security Engineer  | IT Student | IT support
 I am a passionate student focused on securing digital landscapes and understanding the intricacies of Information Technology.
 I love deconstructing systems to understand how they work and how to make them more resilient.

 ---